During this meetup, we will discuss the first two sections (Part I and Part II) of the book Principles: Life and Work by Ray Dalio:

 - No specific ideas are necessarily endorsed – we try to read a variety of topics to expose ourselves to new ideas and ways of thinking.

-- We usually meet in a room to the back-right of Fortnight Brewing Company's main inside seating area (coming in the door on the front of the building, facing Maynard Road), but will try to mention in the event comments if the room isn't available.
+- We usually meet in a room to the back-right of Fortnight Brewing Company's main inside seating area (coming in the door on the front of the building, facing Maynard Road), but will get a table nearby if the room isn't available.

 - No worries about coming in mid-discussion ― we usually manage to get off-topic anyways ― and feel free to come even if you didn't manage to finish the book.
 Also, no shame if you listen to it on Audible!